Article

 Native Art and Activism of the Grand Canyon

-The area known today as the Grand Canyon has been home to people for over 13,000 years, with 11 contemporary tribes having links to the area.
+The area known today as the Grand Canyon has been home to people since time immemorial, with 11 contemporary tribes maintaining cultural connections to the area.
 Many individuals in these tribes have inspired their own communities, and the country, with their traditional art.
 Some tribal members have bestowed historic structures around the canyon with their artwork, while others have utilized art as one of many tools towards activism and uplifting their communities.

 “When I first began to paint, I used to go to the ancient village and pick up pieces of pottery and copy the designs.
 That is how I learned to paint.
 But now, I just close my eyes and see designs and I paint them.” - Nampeyo 1